DefenderK/GetBHELogs/README.md

 * `-RestartAzureHound [switch]` — Restart the `AzureHound` Windows service.

 ### Performance Monitoring
 * `-GetBHEPerfmon [switch]` — Perfmon-only mode.
-If the collector is running, you'll be prompted to stop it and then the logs in `C:\PerfLogs\BloodHound_System_Overview_Lite` are zipped to Desktop as `<COMPUTERNAME>_PerfTrace.zip`.
-If it isn't present, the collector is created and started with recommended counters.
+If the Data Collector Set is running, you'll be prompted to stop it and then the logs in `C:\PerfLogs\BloodHound_System_Overview_Lite` are zipped to Desktop as `<COMPUTERNAME>_PerfTrace.zip`.
+If it isn't present, the Data Collector Set is created and started with recommended counters.
-* `-DeleteBHEPerfmon [switch]` — Stop and delete the perfmon collector and remove performance output logs from the directory.
+* `-DeleteBHEPerfmon [switch]` — Stop and delete the Data Collector Set.

 ### Utility
 * `-Help [switch]` — Display command line parameters and examples, then exit.